Examinations & Assessment

 Successful candidates - those achieving an overall mark of 70% or higher; a grade profile indicating the attainment of first class marks in at least two out of three papers in courses with three papers and at least two out of four papers in courses with four papers; and the remaining paper/s achieving a mark of 65% or above- are elected by the Board on Trinity Monday.

-This academic year the Foundation Scholarship Examinations will be scheduled to begin on Monday 9 January 2017 (although it may be necessary to schedule some examinations in the preceding week).
-Applications to sit this examination must be submitted online to the Assessment Team in the Academic Registry using the following link: 2016/17 Foundation Scholarship Application Form.
-This link will only be available from 9.00am on Tuesday 1 November 2016 until 5.00pm on Tuesday 15 November 2016.
+This academic year the Foundation Scholarship Examinations will be scheduled to begin on Monday 8 January 2018 (although it may be necessary to schedule some examinations in the preceding week).
+Applications to sit this examination must be submitted online to the Assessment Team in the Academic Registry.
+The link will only be available from 9.00am on Wednesday 1 November 2017 until 5.00pm on Wednesday 15 November 2017.
 No applications will be accepted after this date/time.
 Applicants must be fully registered for their course of study in the current academic year by the application closing date.

 The Scholarship Examination can only be taken by students in their Senior Freshman year, except in exceptional circumstances when students may defer it to the following year.
 In the event that a serious problem arises in the lead-up to the exam please contact your tutor who will make the appropriate application.

 Many schools and disciplines hold meetings to inform prospective candidates about the examination.
-The Scholars themselves are also an excellent source of encouragement and advice – and they will be holding an information night on Thursday 27 October 2016 from 7.00pm to 9.30pm in the Edmund Burke Lecture Theatre (Arts Building).
+The Scholars themselves are also an excellent source of encouragement and advice – and hold an information night each year.
 They have also produced an excellent video which you can view at https://www.youtube.com/watch?v=-0RweAxp6vs.

 Important Scholarship Dates